 These findings represent much more than an isolated, irrelevant data point in the bigger creation/evolution debate.
 As we observed above, mtDNA is one of the only arenas in which a straightforward type-1 experiment can be performed — one of the only arenas in which we can judge the scientific validity of the creation model versus the evolution model.
 Furthermore, performing this mtDNA experiment in a wide variety of animal species leads to the same conclusion: the biblical view of earth history is correct.70 Thus, the evolutionary timescale runs into trouble not only on the question of human origins but across a much wider swath of biological life.

 Implicit in these calculations was the assumption that the mtDNA mutation rate has been constant with time.
 We made this assumption since it forms the basis for the entire millions-of-years paradigm in the evolutionary model.
-When evolutionists claim that the earth or the universe are ancient, their methods assume that the geologic or astronomical processes that they observe today have occurred at a constant rate throughout the history of the earth or universe.71
+When evolutionists claim that the earth or the universe is ancient, their methods assume that the geologic or astronomical processes that they observe today have occurred at a constant rate throughout the history of the earth or universe.71

 For decades, YE creationists have pointed out the arbitrary nature of this assumption,72 especially in light of the global Flood element of the YEC model of geology.73 Essentially, YE creationists have correctly identified the entire millions-of-years paradigm as nothing more than a type-3 experiment.
 In short, the evolutionary argument about the age of the earth and of the universe work only if the assumption about constant rates of change is true.
 Change that assumption and the entire paradigm collapses.